Corporate Governance

 Internal control system

-As part of the institutionalized annual assessments of the quality of the internal control system at business process level, operational risks and risks in connection with financial reporting and compliance are assessed.
-On the other hand, the effectiveness of the controls implemented to cover these risks is assessed.
-These assessments also cover the general IT controls.
-The results of the assessments of the internal control system are summarized annually in a comprehensive report, and binding measures are defined for any potential improvements identified.
+During the annual institutionalised assessments to measure the quality of the internal control system at the business process level, the operational risks as well as the risks associated with financial reporting and compliance are evaluated.
+The effectiveness of the measures implemented to control these risks is also assessed.
+General IT controls form part of these assessments.
+Every year, the results of these assessments of the internal control system are compiled in a comprehensive report, and binding measures are defined for areas where potential for improvement has been identified.

 Internal audit

-On behalf of the Board of Directors, Internal Audit acts as an independent and objective body to review compliance with guidelines and regulations as well as the appropriateness and effectiveness of the internal control system, among other things.
-It supports the development of new business processes or changes to existing ones in an auditing or advisory capacity and assists Group Management in achieving its objectives by making suggestions for improving business processes.
-Internal Audit pursues a risk-oriented audit approach.
-Findings from audits are communicated in writing to the Chairman of the Board of Directors and the Chief Executive Officer.
-The implementation of measures is monitored in a timely manner.
+Internal Audit monitors compliance with the guidelines and regulations as an independent and objective body on behalf of the Board of Directors and checks the expedience and effectiveness of the internal control system.
+It accompanies the development of new business processes and modifications to existing business processes in a controlling or advisory function and supports the Group Executive Board in the achievement of its objectives by making recommendations for improvements to business processes.
+Internal Audit pursues a risk-oriented approach to auditing.
+Audit results are notified to the Chair of the Board of Directors and the Chief Executive Officer in writing.
+The timely implementation of measures is monitored.
 Internal Audit coordinates its auditing activities and maintains a close exchange of information with the statutory auditors.
-It is a member of the Swiss Association of Internal Auditors (SIAA).
+It is a member of the Swiss Institute of Internal Auditors (IIA Switzerland).

 KPMG AG, Basel, since 2019

-The Board of Directors is responsible for supervising the external auditors.
-The auditors report to the Chairman of the Board of Directors three times a year on the findings of their review of the books.
-They also report to the full Board of Directors once a year.
+The Board of Directors oversees the activities of the external auditors.
+The auditors brief the Chair of the Board of Directors on the results of their audit three times every year.
+They also report to all members of the Board once every year.

 Compliance

-The Bell Food Group has a Code of Conduct.
-This framework summarizes numerous existing guidelines and describes the rules that are binding for the company and its employees in their dealings with each other and with business partners. in 2022, a new Code of Conduct for Suppliers was also drawn up, which reflects the latest global developments in relation to responsibility in the supply chains.
-This supplier code is linked to the discernible developments in the area of supply chains in the EU, which is an important production and sales market for the Bell Food Group.
-In addition to the Supplier Code, the Bell Food Group is continuously strengthening its activities in the areas of risk analysis, preventive and remedial measures and monitoring within our supply chains.
+The Bell Food Group has its own Code of Conduct.
+This framework condenses many existing guidelines and describes the rules that are binding for the company and all its employees in their interaction with one another as well as with their business partners.
+In 2022, a new Supplier Code taking account of the latest global developments regarding supply chain responsibility was also drawn up.
+This Supplier Code is directly related to identifiable developments in supply chains in the EU, an important production and sales market of the Bell Food Group.
+In addition to the Supplier Code, the Bell Food Group is constantly expanding its activities relating to risk analysis, preventive and supportive measures and the monitoring of our supply chains.

-The Bell Food Group as a company and all our employees are bound by the law, regulations and internal guidelines.
-Compliance with these must not be jeopardized in any way in order to maintain our integrity.
-Ethical and moral values are the binding basis for our employees, but also for our business partners.
+The Bell Food Group and all its employees are bound by the law, the rules and regulations and the internal directives.
+They must be observed to ensure that our integrity remains beyond question.
+Ethical and moral values lay the binding foundation for our employees, but also for our business partners.

-If you suspect violations of the law, unethical behavior or breaches of our Code of Conduct, you can contact the whistleblowing reporting office.
-Our employees, customers, suppliers and business partners can use this to report suspected or actual violations.
-Such violations include, for example:
+The whistleblowing office is available to them for reporting suspected violations of the law, unethical behaviour or breaches of our Code of Conduct.
+Our employees, customers, suppliers and business partners can thus report suspected or actual violations.
+Such offences include, for example:

 • Fraud, theft, embezzlement